With digital inclusivity consistently gaining popularity, accessibility has become a major requirement as more and more lives are conducted online.

 Businesses that overlook accessibility are already being pressured to adapt their platforms for impaired users, and in some cases are losing e-customers and clients if no action is taken.
 As a result, denying accessibility, and failing to acknowledge it as a human right, has negative, reputational consequences.
 With this in mind, the sooner a business recognizes accessibility as a core value when developing a website or app, the better they will be known as a company that does not overlook consumers with disabilities, broadening the scope of their target audience and setting themselves up for a higher rate of conversion.

-When creating a web presence for one of our clients, Northwell Health, our team at Big Drop made sure the site would follow all accessibility guidelines; ensuring an easily accessible experience for all.
+When creating a web presence for one of our clients, Northwell Health, our team at Big Drop made sure the site would follow all accessibility guidelines; ensuring digital inclusivity and an easily accessible experience for all.
 Here’s a look into how:

 Image 1- Disabled users who rely on a keyboard to navigate, have trouble doing so without clear, visible focus states.
 A focus state shows users what is clickable, and it helps to identify what an element is.
 Focus’s job is to indicate what element the user is dealing with.
 The image above shows a piece of the style guide that reflects individual styles for the focus state of the site elements.